jmaberk/BO_with_E3I/README.md

 # BO_with_E3I

 This code runs the Exploration Enhanced Expected Improvement acquisition functions against other common acquisition functions.
 The paper describing the algorithm has been submitted for review to the ECML 2018 conference.
-NOTE: The code here is functional but activelty being commented and updated to make it easier to understand and use.
+NOTE: The code here is functional but actively being commented and updated to make it easier to understand and use.

-## System Requierments
+## System Requirements
 This code requires python 2.7.
 It will need to be modified to work with later versions of python.
 It requires several standard python packages such as numpy, scipy, pickle, itertools, random, seaborn, matplotlib, sklearn, math, time, mpl_toolkits, and copy.

 The real world experiments require matlab engine (https://au.mathworks.com/help/matlab/matlab-engine-for-python.html) and Keras (https://keras.io/).
 Keras itself requires TensorFlow, CNTK, or Theano.
 The rest of the code does not require these so it can be run without them by removing any imports of real_experiment_function.py.